Thousands of Toronto hospital staff haven't got their COVID-19 shots, memo reveals | CBC News

 "And there's a diversity of different roles that people play here.
 And people come from different backgrounds, and different cultures and have had different past experiences."

-Hota said from an infection control perspective, figuring out how to combat this hesitancy among health-care workers can be difficult.
+Hota says, from an infection control perspective, figuring out how to combat this hesitancy among health-care workers can be difficult.

 "We haven't been successful in mandating vaccinations in the past; there's not a good track record," she continued.

-So could mandatory masks or other personal protective gear for unvaccinated workers be an option?
-It's not that simple, Hota explained.
+Could mandatory masks or other personal protective gear for unvaccinated workers be an option?
+It's not that simple, Hota says.

-For one thing, the majority of transmission events in a hospital setting are thought to be during moments when workers aren't conducting patient care and no longer wearing masks, like people chatting in a break room.
+For one thing, most infections in hospitals are thought to occur when workers aren't conducting patient care and no longer wearing masks; like chatting in a break room.

 "Masking versus vaccination was tried for influenza, and that didn't succeed," Hota added.

-Thompson agreed.
-If each individual employer tries to implement that kind of policy, it's much less likely to be successful, she said..
+Thompson agrees.
+If each individual employer tries to implement that kind of policy, it's much less likely to be successful, she said.

 "It's much more effective, probably, if the provincial government were to mandate that vaccines have to be administered for health-care workers, with legitimate exemptions," she said.